 The Office of the Ombudsman for Children in Finland is committed to providing accessibility on the website lapsiasia.fi in accordance with the Act on the Provision of Digital Services 306/2019.
-This accessibility statement applies to the service www.lapsiasia.fi and was created on 22 September 2020 and updated on 4 November 2020.
+This accessibility statement applies to the service lapsiasia.fi and was created on 22 September 2020 and updated on 14 April 2023.

-An accessibility audit has been conducted out on the website of the Ombudsman for Children on 21 October 2020.
-Accessibility concerns will be addressed on the basis of the audit report by the end of 2020 and the accessibility statement will be supplemented after the audit.
+An accessibility audit has been conducted out on the website of the Ombudsman for Children on 21 October 2020 and again in September-October 2022.

 State of accessibility of the digital service

 The website partially meets accessibility requirements.
-In the audit report, the most important development targets in terms of accessibility are
+In the audit report, the most important development targets in terms of accessibility were

 - ensuring the distinctiveness of the links and clarifying and correcting the naming and marking of the links